Why do we focus on plastic and what is the Plastic Free Challenge?

 Document your creative solutions to living without single-use plastic and post them on social media using the tag #plasticfreechallenge.
 If you are a musician, artist, or other creative type you can show off your skills by creating a piece that highlights the mission of the Plastic Free Challenge and send it to us or tag us on social media.
 Learn more about Musician and Artist Challenges.

-Everyone is encouraged to take the Plastic Free Challenge and to participate in corresponding social media campaigns.
-We also hope to get artists, musicians, other creatives, and social influencers to take the challenge and lead the way to help spread the word to their fan bases.
-We are currently collecting original artwork, photos, memes, videos, poetry, and unreleased music that is intended to increase web traffic to further this worthy cause.
+Everyone is encouraged to take the Plastic Free Challenge and to participate in our social media campaigns.
+We also hope to get artists, musicians, other creatives and social influencers to take the challenge to help spread the word to their followers.
+We share and curate original artwork, photos, memes, videos, writings and original music that can increase web traffic and inspire people towards sustainability.

 Plastic never bio-degrades so every piece ever made lasts forever!
 Massive quantities of disposable plastic pose a serious threat to our health and future generations, but we can make a huge difference if we come together and act now.

 Plastic pollution is one of the biggest problems we face as a species.
-Petroleum based plastics pollute the air, water, and food we need to survive.
+Petroleum based plastics pollute the air, water, and food that we need to survive.
 The Plastic Free Challenge is an effort to demonstrate to the world that we do not need to rely on disposable plastics.
-Take the challenge by refusing single-use plastics, knowing that you are acting as a positive example and influence to others.
+Take the challenge by refusing single-use plastics knowing that you are acting as a positive role model and influence on others.

-We ask you to document and share your personal experience of refusing single use plastics, and your use of earth friendly alternatives instead.
-These experiences, documented with photos, videos, art pieces, music, and other creative means, will be shared on our Facebook, Twitter, and Instagram pages.
+We ask you to document and share your personal experience of refusing single-use plastics and your use of eco-friendly alternatives.
+These experiences, documented with photos, videos, art and music and other creative means, can be shared on our Facebook, Twitter, and Instagram pages.

-If you are a Musician or Artist and want to create content for this campaign to be displayed and promoted please review the Green Musicians and Artists page or email us.
+If you are a Musician or Artist and want to create content specifically for our campaign for us to promote, please review the Green Musicians and Artists page challenges or email us at firstname.lastname@example.org.

-In my personal experience, once I made the choice and the effort to start avoiding single-use plastic, I became hyper aware of how much I was using.
-Now, with every plastic bag or spoon that I refuse, I make it a point to explain why I’m choosing not to use disposable plastic.
-Through this effort, and with the support of caring like minded people, the message has been spreading.
-It is my belief that by challenging thousands of people to avoid single-use plastic,we can raise awareness, introduce bio-friendly products and alternatives, and force political pressure for a more sustainable future.
+Once I made the choice and the effort to start avoiding single-use plastic, I became hyper aware of how much I was using.
+It was shocking for me.
+Now, with every plastic bag or spoon that I refuse, I open up conversations with people and explain why I’m choosing not to use disposable plastic.
+Through these efforts made by me and many others, the message has been spreading!
+It is my belief that by challenging thousands of people to avoid single-use plastic, we can raise awareness, introduce bio-friendly alternatives and put pressure on politicians to legislate for a more sustainable future.

 -Way Papa Muse